 Your mind can only process the events in the dream based on symbols it understands.
 If you experience a dream that is not within the vocabulary of your mind, you will not be able to process and remember it.
 The physical mind has to be able to make sense of a dream, for you to remember it.
 It's like a young child being taught calculus.
 It has no way of understanding, and therefore processing or interpreting what it is being shown, so it forgets what it sees.

 In dreamtime you generally receive messages in symbols or archetypes whose meaning you may or may not understand until later.
 This is not unlike messages received in meditations or other states of altered consciousness.

 Here is an example, You dream about 'keys.'
 Keys open locks, doorways.
 Something new will be shown.
 You must then look at the number of keys given, the metal of which they were made, and anything else given in your dream related to these keys, such as ... who gave them to you.

 Death in a dream does not necessarily mean a physical death in as much as a transformation, old giving way to something new and better.

 A Dream Dictionary is often helpful in deciphering symbols as well as searching the internet for the symbolic meaning of that which has been shown to you.

 Sometimes I am shown events in a dream that I remember and help me focus.
 Other times, I don't remember the dream when I wake up, but I know I have processed the information and know what the solution is.
 I often wake up with feelings of closure about issues.
-My soul has made the decision that is best for me in third dimension.
+My soul has made the decision that is best for me in third dimension and it will manifest.